Rishav7/Rishav7/README.md

-- 👋 Hi, I’m @Rishav7
+- 👋 Hi, I’m Rishav
-- 👀 I’m interested in Full Stack Developer
+- 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NextJs And redux-toolkit.
-- 💞️ I’m looking to collaborate on ...
+- ✔ I’m looking to collaborate on full stack development
-- 📫 How to reach me ...
+- 📫 How to reach me rajrishav381.rr@gmail.com.

 <!---
 Rishav7/Rishav7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.